-As for the underwater types, there’s no word yet on whether Willem Dafoe is reprising his role as Arthur’s Atlantean mentor, Vulko, but we do know that Dolph Lundgren is back in Aquaman and the Lost Kingdom as Mera's father, King Nereus of Xebel.
+As for the underwater types, there’s no official word yet on whether Willem Dafoe is reprising his role as Arthur’s Atlantean mentor, Vulko, but we do know that Dolph Lundgren is back in Aquaman and the Lost Kingdom as Mera's father, King Nereus of Xebel.

 As for newcomers, Pose star Indya Moore has signed up to play Karshon, a (traditionally evil) human/shark hybrid from DC comics who's definitely not to be confused with The Suicide Squad's King Shark.

-Meanwhile, The Hollywood Reporter (opens in new tab) reported that Jani Zhao has signed up to play a new character called Stingray.
-Vincent Regan is on board as Atlan, the original king of Atlantis – a role played by The Witcher's Graham McTavish in the first movie.
+Meanwhile, The Hollywood Reporter reported that Jani Zhao has signed up to play a new character called Stingray.
+Vincent Regan is on board as Atlan, the original king of Atlantis, a role played by The Witcher's Graham McTavish in the first movie.

-Aquaman 2 plot
+Aquaman 2 story